 OwnBackup supports single sign-on using SAML 2.0 and a supporting third-party Identity Provider (IdP) that works in tandem with its internal user management system.
-This means that instead of relying on OwnBackup’s local authentication for password and security policies, you may set your own using your managed Identity Provider.
-The users in OwnBackup also benefit by not having to remember and manage yet another password for this service and instead use a single service to sign-on with into OwnBackup.
+This means that instead of relying on OwnBackup’s local authentication for password and security policies, you may set your own authentication using your managed Identity Provider.
+The users in OwnBackup also benefit by not having to remember and manage yet another password for this service, and instead use a single service to sign-on into OwnBackup.

 Most password policies and security measures at OwnBackup change when you enable single sign-on via SAML: